vkostyanetsky/Fastimer/README.md

 ## 😮 What's this for?

 Yeah, there are plenty of apps like this one, you are right.
-I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me statistics for a date.
+I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me a fast.
 I was tapping on calendar inside the application, but it was doing nothing ¯\\\_(ツ)\_/¯

 Have no idea what was wrong with it.
 Anyway, the task is not that hard, so I just wrote my own timer.